mayasheth/mayasheth.github.io/beliefs/index.md

 #### updated 05-08-2020
 * From Carlo Rovelli's _Reality Is Not What It Seems_...
 If physically, fundamental particles can only be observed via their interactions with other particles, why should the concept not apply at the macro-scale?
 Are we humans really individuals, or a manifestation of a "distributed ecosystem"?
 * Alternatively, from the point of view of Miguel Nicolelis in _The True Creator of Everything_, reality arises from the interaction of our brains with sensory world.
 For example, as he quotes Marcelo Gleiser in _The Island of Knowledge_, "Mass and charge do not exist, per se: they only exist as a part of a narrative we humans construct to describe the natural world."

+## 4. _"to explore is to travel without a hypothesis."_
+#### updated 05-23-2020
+* (Quoted, apparantly, from Don Walsh, descender of the Mariana Trench).
+Yeah, I buy it.
+* Speaks metaphorically, as well, to the hypothesis-generating approach to science, as opposed to conventional hypothesis testing.
+In our world of near infinite data, where it is so easy to accidentally (or not) find "significance," approaching an experiment with no expectations is so critical.
+I liked what [Jeff Lichtman](http://nautil.us/issue/81/maps/an-existential-crisis-in-neuroscience) had to say about this a few months ago.